 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher as appropriate.

 Disclosure and Conflicts of Interest

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.

 Contribution to Editorial Decisions

-Buana Gender uses double-blind review process.
+AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat uses double-blind review process.
 Peer review assists the editor in making editorial decisions.
-The editor communicates with the author in improving standard-quality of her paper.
+The editor communicates with the author to improve the standard-quality of the paper.

-Any select referee who feels unqualified to do review the research reported in manuscript should notify the editor and excuse himself from the review process.
-The editor immediately send the manuscript to another referee.
+Any selected referee who feels unqualified to do review the research reported in a manuscript should notify the editor and excuse himself from the review process.
+The editor immediately sends the manuscript to another referee.

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

 Acknowledgement of Sources

 Reviewers should identify relevant published work that has not been cited by the authors.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
 A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.